How to Make Custom Prints Using Permaset Aqua Puff Paste

 - Don’t use Puff Paste if your design includes really intricate details.
 These details will be lost once the design puffs up.

-- Don’t use Puff Paste when you want a precise edge definition to your design or for abutting colours.
+- Don’t use Puff Paste when you want a precise edge definition to your design or for col0urs abutting each other in a design.
 The fine edge between two colours will be lost to the puff effect.

 - Expect some colour loss.
 Because Puff Paste is an additive, it may dilute the colour of your ink.
 Prepare for this by starting with a slightly bolder colour than the one you intended to use.